aicioara/book-stories-from-2025/content/markdown/03 - Career Moves/0150 2025-08-23 - Why I resigned from Apple.md

 In February 2025 I got a massive scare.
 I just finally moved to the US with Laura and we realized that our visas were in jeopardy due to a small oversight on my and my lawyer's part.
 In its current state, the visa would expire in May 2025.
 I could renew my visa and Laura's visa before that, but the EAD, Laura's work authorization would only renew by July 2025, resulting in a 1.5-2 month gap.
 Google would only give her 1 month of unpaid leave, after which she would be terminated.
 She would not have risked that, so she would have returned to Zurich indefinitely.
 I would not have let her leave alone, so I would also have left the USA indefinitely.

 Needless to say, this was a big thing.
 But the lawyers downplayed it.
-They argued that they only represeted Apple, and Apple only wanted me to the USA, they did not care much about my wife.
+They argued that they only represented Apple, and Apple only wanted me to the USA, they did not care much about my wife.
 They could not (or did not want to) understand why the fact that my wife was leaving meant that I would also leave.
 From their standpoint, that would be a personal decision, which was crazy.
 Do these people have no idea what a marriage means?

 One desperate way to fix this issue was to pay for something called "premium processing".
 That would expedite the entire process and we would get the visas and the work permit in 3 weeks, but it was not guaranteed.
 From January 2025, they introduced a new rule saying that the three documents no longer "had" to be considered together.
 It did not say they would not do it, just that they did not HAVE to do it.
 Paying for the premium processing would guarantee 3 weeks for one of the visas, so if the three were bundled, it would guarantee 3 weeks for the bundle.
 But the bundle itself was no longer guaranteed.